Tricky legacies: Writing

 The decision to make a time jump was conceived in the early stages of the season, when the writers discussed it in summer 2020.
 The writers wanted to explore Barry's dream of having a family with Sally, preferring to skip the time spent on the run as they deemed it "uninteresting."
-The writers settled on a 8-year time jump, which would line up with the age of John, as well as introducing the aspect of the biopic, which would serve as a catalyst for the characters.
+The writers settled on an eight-year time jump, which would line up with the age of John, as well as introducing the aspect of the biopic, which would serve as a catalyst for the characters.
 Originally, the episode would revolve around all main characters of the series, but Bill Hader thought it would be interesting if they focused solely on Barry and Sally, as "it'd be nice to just live in the jump for a second."

 By giving a son to Barry, Hader wanted Barry to have "a chance to be the person he always wanted to be in the eyes of his son, which is a hero and a guy who does the right thing and a guy who's not violent."
 He also gave Barry the running gag of finding any flaw in Abraham Lincoln, saying "In his mind, he's like, 'I'm like Abraham Lincoln.
 I'm a good person, but I also did some terrible things.
 I have a tricky legacy, but these people are all remembered for being great people.'
 So that's what he's wanting, and he is very concerned about how his son sees him and how his son will remember him."
 Barry's constant use of religion was used as "He can't really find redemption with anybody else, so he's turned to God for redemption... but again, I don't think he really understands religion."